jlink/property-based-testing-in-kotlin/docs/README.md

 ### Providing Generators through Domain Contexts

-In most examples I showed so far, generators / arbitraries were handed in through provider functions.
+In most examples you've seen so far, arbitraries were handed in through provider functions.
-This is convenient, since it allows to have the specification of generated data close to the property function itself.
+This is convenient, since it allows us to have the specification of generated data close to the property function itself.

 One thing with this approach is difficult, though:
 Sharing generators across container classes is not easily possible.
-You _could_ move common generation logic into a helper class and then delegate to it from provider functions, which _must_ reside in the class of the property function, or in a supertype, or in the case of nested inner classes in one of its containing classes.
+You _could_ move common generation logic into a helper class and then delegate to this class from provider functions.
+Provider functions _must_ reside in the class of the property function, or in a supertype, or in the case of nested inner classes in one of its containing classes.

-Enter jqwik's concept of _domains_.
+Enter jqwik's concept of _domains_:

 A "domain" is a collection of arbitrary providers and configurators that belong together.
 In concrete programming terms:
 - It's a class that has to implement `net.jqwik.api.domains.DomainContext` or, in most cases,